Maharani (2023 film)

 Maharani is a 2023 Indian Malayalam-language comedy-drama film directed by G. Marthandan.
 The film stars Roshan Mathew and Shine Tom Chacko, alongside Johny Antony, Harisree Ashokan, Balu Varghese, Jaffar Idukki, Nisha Sarang and Sruthy Jayan.

 The film was officially announced in September 2022.
 Principal photography began in October in Cherthala and wrapped up in November.
 The songs were composed by Govind Vasantha, while the background score was given by Gopi Sundar.
 The cinematography and editing were handled by Loganathan Srinivasan and Noufal Abdullah.

 Maharani was released on 24 November 2023.

 Production

 Development

 Maharani marks the return of G. Marthandan after a five-year gap following Johny Johny Yes Appa (2018).
-In an interview with The Hindu, he said that the film was planned earlier but got delayed due to the COVID-19 pandemic.
-He also finalised the cast in 2019.
+In an interview with The Hindu, he said that the film was planned earlier and the cast was finalised in 2019 but things got delayed due to the COVID-19 pandemic.
 The project was officially launched in late September 2023 in Kochi with a customary puja ceremony.
 Sujit Balan produced the film under the banner of SB Films, in association with Badusha Productions.
 The film also marks the banner's initial production.
 The script was written by Ratheesh Ravi, who is known for Ishq (2019) and Adi (2023).
 It marks his first collaboration with G. Marthandan.
 Loganathan Srinivasan and Noufal Abdullah were assigned as the cinematographer and editor, respectively.